-Aidlab has an internal, lithium-ion rechargeable battery, which currently provides the best performance for your device.
-Compared with traditional battery technology, lithium-ion batteries are lighter, charge faster, last longer, and have a higher power density for more battery life.
+Aidlab has an internal, lithium-polymer rechargeable battery, which currently provides the best performance for your device.
+Compared with traditional battery technology, lithium-polymer batteries are lighter, charge faster, last longer, and have a higher power density for more battery life.

 Charge the battery

-To charge your Aidlab battery, do one of the following:
+To charge your Aidlab battery, do the following:

 - Connect Aidlab to a USB port on your computer or to a power outlet through a phone charger.
 Make sure your computer is turned on—if Aidlab is connected to a computer that’s turned off, the battery may drain instead of charge.

 Note: Don’t try to charge your Aidlab by connecting it to your keyboard, unless your keyboard has a high-power USB port.